 f you are separating, and you have children, you need the help of a child custody lawyer.
 Szabo & associates are leading family lawyers in Sydney with significant experience of assisting in complex family law matters involving children.
 We provide tailored solutions in a cost-effective manner.

-When parents separate, children are often caught in the middle.
-Reaching an agreement with your former spouse with respect to the arrangements for your children may be stressful, particularly where parental conflict is high.
-Our family law team in Surry Hills, Sydney believe that separation doesn’t have to be harmful for children in the long run, if managed well.
+Reaching an agreement with your former spouse with respect to the arrangements for your children may be stressful, particularly where parental conflict is high, this is where our specialist family lawyers come in.
+Our family law team in Surry Hills, Sydney believe that separation doesn't have to be harmful for children in the long run, if managed well.

 - Agree about matters concerning their children;